What do you mean?

 Setting a budget helps to filter options realistically, effectively and efficiently.

 Company’s information serves as a foundation for Designers to use when designing a website.
-A company’s goals and aims can shape how the final design looks such as the themes, concepts, styles etc. A company’s logo can double as a colour palette for the site if the company hasn’t decide on any official brand colours yet.
+A company’s goals and aims can shape how the final design looks such as the themes, concepts, styles etc. A company’s logo can double as a colour palette for the site if the company hasn’t decide on any official brand colors yet.
 Knowing the company’s target audience is also helpful because there are different designs to attract different target groups.
 By knowing the company in-depth, it’ll be easier for the final design to be as close to ideal as possible.

 It’s good to establish a mutual timeline for follow up and updates.
 A rough, or if possible a clear, schedule would allow the clients to gain insight on what will take place and acts as an assurance point.
 While a schedule for a designer means an easier time management and prioritization as some might be balancing multiple clients and project at once.
 It’ll help to keep both parties up to date with each other.